-- Engineering Studies is a logical extension of STEM subjects you might have studied. - You are a mathematical thinker this is central to the course. - Studying Engineering can offer a number of pathways including tertiary study and vocational education.
-This course provides a good indication of what a career in engineering is like, and bulds the presumed knowledge needed to undertake further study.
+- Engineering Studies is a logical extension of STEM subjects you may have studied. - You enjoy mathematical problem solving and have strong mathematical proficiency.
+The recommended level of mathematics to complement this course is Mathematics Advanced. - Studying Engineering can offer a number of pathways including tertiary study and vocational education.
+This course provides a good indication of what a career in engineering is like, and builds the presumed knowledge needed to undertake further study.

-English Studies 2 units for each of Year 11 and Year 12 Exclusions: English (Standard); English (Advanced); English (EALD); English (Extension) Rationale for English Studies The Year 11 and Year 12 English Studies courses are designed to allow students to: Become competent and confident communicators for a range of after school options.
-Study a range of different texts and topics.
-Be eligible for university by opting to sit for the Year 12 HSC examination.
-Develop literacy skills that may be useful for further study or careers where a focus on essay writing and studying literature is not required.
-Year 11 English Studies involves: The study of a mandatory unit, Achieving Through English: English and the worlds of education careers and community.
-The study of a number of elective modules such as film, looking at past events and personal circumstance.
-The development and submission of a portfolio of student work that will be completed through the Year 11 course.
-Year 12 English Studies involves: The study of a common unit, Texts and Human Experience, as well as three modules that cover topics like sport, travel and Australian experiences.
-The option to sit the HSC examination if an Australian Tertiary Admission Ranking (ATAR) is required.
+English Studies 2 units for each of Year 11 and Year 12 Exclusions: English (Standard); English (Advanced); English (EALD); English (Extension)

+Rationale for English Studies

+The Year 11 and Year 12 English Studies courses are designed to allow students to:

+- Become competent and confident communicators for a range of after school options. - Study a range of different texts and topics. - Be eligible for university by opting to sit for the Year 12 HSC examination. - Develop literacy skills that may be useful for further study or careers where a focus on essay writing and studying literature is not required.

+Year 11 English Studies involves:

+- The study of a mandatory unit, Achieving Through English: English in education, work and community. - The study of a number of elective modules such as film, looking at past events and personal circumstance. - The development and submission of a portfolio of student work that will be completed through the Year 11 course.

+Year 12 English Studies involves:

+- The study of a common unit, Texts and Human Experiences, as well as three modules that cover topics like sport, travel and Australian experiences. - The option to sit the HSC examination if an Australian Tertiary Admission Ranking (ATAR) is required.

 Why study English Studies?

-You may not be a confident student or one who loves English but you need to include it in your subjects.
-Post school study often requires the study of an English course or good literacy skills.
-Businesses want to employ students with competent skills in literacy.
-Employees want students with critical thinking skills.
-English Studies also helps to develop problem solving required by many employees.
+- You may not be a confident student or one who loves English but you need to include it in your subjects. - Post school study often requires the study of an English course or good literacy skills. - Businesses want to employ students with competent skills in literacy. - Employees want students with critical thinking skills. - English Studies also helps to develop problem solving required by many employers.